Sing for the laughter, sing for the tear

 I feel like I have been hit by a fuck

 - Love Hurts: "Falling In Love (Is Hard On the Knees)".

 - Marilyn Maneuver: The cover of the Just Push Play album depicts a Fembot in a dress doing this.

-- Metal Scream: Steve is an expert in this.
+- Metal Scream: Steven is an expert at this.

 - Motor Mouth: The verses of "Walk This Way".

 - Naked in Mink: From "Crazy":"But I know you ain't wearin' nothing underneath that overcoat\And it's all for show"

 - New Sound Album: Permanent Vacation saw the band employing outside songwriters for the first time and switching to the slicker, poppier, MTV-ready sound that would distinguish their later-period work.